 A breathtaking region renowned for its otherworldly karst landscapes, winding rivers, emerald coastlines, and vibrant ethnic minority cultures.
 Sharing a border with Vietnam, it offers a unique blend of spectacular natural scenery, historical border towns, and rich traditional customs.

-Guangxi FAQ
+Guangxi Travel FAQ

 What should I pack for a Yangshuo trip that most guides don't mention?